lucacastoro/gridfan/README.md

 - Q: Why the serial file implementation is in C?
 - A: I reused an old library I wrote years ago when I used to play around with Arduino, at the time C89 was my language of choice.
 - Q: And why there is a Win32 implementation as well?
-- A: Because at the time I was still mostly a Windows user.
+- A: Because at the time I was still mostly a Windows user, and I wanted the library to be crossplatform.
-- Q: Does this thing work on Win32 as well?
+- Q: Does this thing work on Windows as well?
 - A: No, `libsensors` (see below the [Dependencies](#deps) section) is not available on Windows (AFAICT).
 Maybe it could be possible to build the project using [MinGW](http://www.mingw.org/) but I haven't tried.

 ## Requirements